-Strengths and experience: Andrew started his career as a solicitor in private practice and has worked for the Society since 1998 in a variety of legal, compliance and risk focused roles.
-Having developed extensive experience of working in a highly regulated environment, Andrew leads the Risk function, which is made up of a number of specialist teams.
+Strengths and experience: Andrew started his career as a solicitor in private practice and has worked for the Society since 1998, in a variety of roles.
+Having developed extensive experience of working in a highly regulated environment, Andrew was the Society’s Chief Risk Officer from 2011 to 2022 and, during this period, was responsible for developing and leading the Risk division, which comprises a number of specialist teams.

-Other roles: Gareth is a non-executive director and Chair of the Audit Committee of Saga plc and a non-executive director and Chair of Acromas Insurance Company Ltd. He's also advisor to the Board of Green Park Partners Ltd.
+Other roles: Gareth is a non executive director and Chair of Audit Committee of Saga plc and a non executive director and Chair of Acromas Insurance Company Ltd. He's also advisor to the Board of Green Park Partners Ltd.

 “As Chair of the Audit Committee, it’s my responsibility to make sure our financial statements are fair, balanced and include all the information you, as a member or stakeholder, need to assess and understand our performance.
 It’s my role to provide challenge, where required, and to use my experience from the past 30 years to oversee the Society’s reporting and audit processes.”

 Appointed: Chief Operating Officer in September 2019 and Executive Director in May 2021

 Strengths and experience: Before joining Leeds Building Society, Rob spent over ten years in a number of senior executive technology, operations and change roles mainly at RBS and Lloyds Banking Group, where he was focused on retail banking.
 His earlier career included time in Telecoms, the Royal Navy and as a management consultant at McKinsey and Company where, as an associate partner, he specialised in advising multinational clients on the design and execution of transformation programmes.